Repaying your Student Loans

 After you graduate, leave school, or drop below half-time enrollment you are required to begin repayment.
 During this period, you'll receive repayment information from your loan servicer, and you'll be notified of your first payment due date.
 Payments are usually due monthly.

 There are several repayment options available that are designed to meet the individual needs of borrowers.
 Your loan servicer can help you understand which repayment options are available to you.
 If you are unable to make your scheduled loan payments, contact your loan servicer immediately.
 Your loan servicer can help you understand your options for keeping your loan in good standing.
-Click here for information on the various repayment plans.

 The following are loan servicers for Direct loans and the FFEL Program: